msmur/blog/content/dev/making-sense-of-idempotency/one.md

 _Don't despair_, what we need to do now is to identify those 'gotchas' that developers most often overlook.
 Those ' gotchas' can be categorically handled based on the operation that they're associated with.
-Becoming idempotent is a matter of making sure those individual operations are idempotent.
+Becoming idempotent is a matter of making sure those individual operations are idempotent.[^4]

 ---